CodeNameAshley/CodeNameAshley/README.md

 >   -- Bob, Animal Crossing: New Horizons

 - 🌼 Bootcamp graduate from @ManchesterCodes.
-- 🌼 Junior SWE at SBG
+- 🌼 Software Engineer at SBG
 - 🌼 BSc Computing, IT & Software student.
-- 🌼 2023 Goals: To get better at coding!
+- 🌼 2024 Goals: Make a game!
 - 🌼 About Me: I love to draw and play video games.

 <br />